 The second plant-derived, non-nutritive sweetener we use is luo han guo, or monk fruit, which comes from a small melon indigenous to Thailand and China.
 Again, its use dates back centuries.
 (Many non-nutritive artificial sweeteners in packets have only been around for a few decades.)

 6. Vitamin and mineral premix

 We get it.
 You’re busy!
-That’s why Openfit Plant-Based Protein is fortified with 26(!) vitamins and minerals, to help assure you’re getting what you need.
+That’s why Openfit Plant-Based Nutrition is fortified with 26(!) vitamins and minerals, to help assure you’re getting what you need.

 For the most part, you’ll be getting 35% of the Daily Value for most vitamins and minerals.

 You also get a whopping 48% of the Daily Value for magnesium, a crucial mineral for muscle and nerve function and protein synthesis, among other things.
 (People who work out regularly, we thought of you.)

 7. Xanthan gum